Under Australian Law, prenuptial contracts are also known as Binding Financial Agreements

-Issues concerning pre-nuptial agreements often appear in the media, especially when it involves celebrities who are planning to marry or obtain divorce.
+Issues concerning prenuptial agreements often appear in the media, especially when it involves celebrities who are planning to marry or obtain a divorce.
 Before entering marriage, affluent couples normally reach for an agreement on how they would divide their resources and obligations in case the separate.
-Through a pre-nuptial agreement, parties are able to secure their financial assets and negotiate beforehand whatever issue that may possibly arise after separating.
+Through a pre-nuptial agreement, parties can secure their financial assets and negotiate beforehand whatever issue that may arise after separating.

 - Before they start a de facto relationship or enter into marriage